Rahul2991/Mistral7B_based_multilingual_sentiment_classification/README.md

 ## Acknowledgments
 - Hugging Face for the `transformers` and `datasets` libraries.
-- `clapAI/MultiLingualSentiment` dataset for providing labeled emotion data.
+- `clapAI/MultiLingualSentiment` dataset for providing labeled multilingual sentiment data.
 - PyTorch for the deep learning framework.

 ---